Sunday, August 21, 2022

 In theory, material costs also come down to labor costs, and maybe rent extracted from access to limited resources like land (for pasture), mines (for ore or metal) and so on.
 But in practical terms, you can get the material prices for many raw materials from the list of trade goods

-For those that are not, you could estimate it from exisiting items based on the crafting rules in the PHB (p.
-187) that state half of the cost is material.
+For those that are not on that list, you could estimate it from exisiting items based on the crafting rules in the PHB (p.
+187) that state half of the cost is raw material.
 For example, leather is not on the list.
 Leather armor is made of leather, weighs 10 pounds and costs 10 gp, meaning a pound of leather could cost up to half a gp.
-This is not exact, but it can give you an idea.
+This is not exact, because in reality, some things require much less material and more labor than others, but it can give you an idea.

 If determined in this way, unless an item requires highly unusual components, the material costs will often be much smaller than the labor cost.